Music Program for Future Students

 The music program at Angelo State University welcomes ensemble participation from majors and non-majors.
 Performers in our concert ensembles represent virtually every major on campus and come from schools of every size and region of the state.
 If you love music, we have a place for you in our music program.
 Any student may register for studio lessons on voice or an instrument, space permitting.
 Scholarships are also available for those participating in the band and choir.
 We look forward to having you share your talents with our students, the campus community and audiences around the state.

 In addition to being admitted to ASU, all students who want to major in music must be accepted into the music program.
-Auditions for prospective students take place throughout the academic year, and auditions for currently enrolled students may be scheduled with the appropriate studio instructor and the department office.
-A minimum of three faculty members must be present for an entrance audition.
+There are scheduled audition dates each academic year and auditions for currently enrolled students may be scheduled with the appropriate studio instructor and the department office.

 Students may be admitted to the music program with full acceptance or conditional acceptance.
 A student who is fully accepted has all rights and responsibilities of a music major, while a student who is accepted conditionally must successfully complete one semester of studio instruction, as well as other courses deemed appropriate.
 A faculty committee will consider full acceptance for conditional students after the completion of the conditional semester.